 Once I have all the peas out I'll need to shake all the frazz off through a colander.
 Then I will make dhal.
 I know lentils are like $2 at the produce store, but the thrill of anti-consuming is pretty good.

 I've pulled up all our spuds now - had to make way for the jersualem artichoke.
 I also had another dig around in the sweet potato patch and there are about 4 zillion under there - and some are enormous.
 It's astonishing as we never watered them and it didn't rain.
 The driveway is downhill from our vegie garden though - it may have been getting sub-surface moisture from any run off from the garden (but given how hard it's been to keep the water up to the vegie garden i'd be surprised).

 There are also some pathetic brussel sprouts here.
 I give up.
 This plant was planted last year ( I kept it over the summer) - I thought that it might produce better in its second winter - nope.
 Not even with decent frost this year.

 I didn't know what this was for ages - I thought it might be a daikon radish (I forget what seeds I've thrown around fairly quickly).
 It's a swede.
 I still have two or three more coming on too.
-No parsnip this year :(
+No parsnip this year :((too dry for germination).

 I love having free breakfast (and dessert) from the garden.